 Counterfeit Pet Medications to Look Out for

 You may be wondering exactly which pet medications are the biggest target for counterfeiters.
-While any product can be vulnerable to counterfeiting, there are specific ones that are most prevalent in the market.
+While any product can be vulnerable to counterfeiting, there are specific ones that are most prevalent in the industry.

 - Non-steroidal anti-inflammatory drugs (e.g., Rimadyl, Deramaxx, Previcox, Metacam)

 Another red flag is price.
-If a medicine usually sells for $60 but you see it being sold for $25, that’s a clear sign that the product may not be authentic.
+If a medicine usually sells for $60 but you see it being sold for $25, especially in an online pharmacy, that’s a clear sign that the product may not be authentic.

 Where Counterfeit Pet Medications Are Sold

 The pandemic has also caused another trend to leapfrog ahead: online shopping.
-With retail stores and pet clinics shut down for weeks and months at a time in many places across the world, consumers increasingly turned to online shopping as a way to access essential items, including medicines for their pets.
+With retail stores and veterinary shut down for weeks and months at a time in many places across the world, consumers increasingly turned to online shopping as a way to purchase essential items, including medicines for their pets via online pharmacy.

-This, unfortunately, leaves the door wide open to counterfeiters who, without the checks and accountability associated with brick-and-mortar retailers, can sell imitation products directly to consumers.
-When orders are placed and fulfilled solely online, quality and origin become much more difficult to monitor and control.
+This, unfortunately, leaves the door wide open to counterfeiters who, without the checks and accountability associated with brick-and-mortar retailers, can sell imitation products directly to consumers via their website.
+When orders are placed and fulfilled solely online, quality and origin of the purchased item become much more difficult to monitor and control.

-Many Pet Medicines Are Only Available Through Vets
+Many Pet Medicines Are Only Available Through Veterinarians

-There’s also the issue of using pet medications appropriately and responsibly, which is also related to the matter of counterfeit pet drugs.
+There’s also the issue of using those products appropriately and responsibly, which is also related to the matter of counterfeit pet drugs.

-In many cases, reputable manufacturers of pet medications only sell their products to veterinarians, who then make them available to their clients.
-These manufacturers know that only trained professionals have the knowledge and experience that is required to responsibly prescribe medications to pets and monitor their health accordingly.
-So they don’t sell directly to pet owners since a well-meaning person might buy the medicine without understanding the circumstances under which it should and should not be used.
+In many cases, reputable manufacturers only sell their products to veterinarians, who then make them available to their clients.
+These manufacturers know that only trained professionals have the knowledge and experience that is required for a responsible prescription to pets and to monitor their health accordingly.
+So they don’t sell directly to pet guardians through pharmacies since a well-meaning person might buy the medicine without understanding the circumstances under which it should and should not be used.

-Given this fact, one has to wonder where some online retailers source their products from, if the manufacturer only sells to licensed vets.
+Given this fact, one has to wonder where some companies like online pharmacies or vendors on amazon source their products from, if the manufacturer only sells to licensed vets.
 In many cases, the answer is that these products are not sourced from the manufacturer and are of unknown provenance.

 The Tragic Impact of Counterfeit Pet Medications

-It’s a sad fact that many families have experienced the worst possible outcomes of counterfeit pet medications by seeing their beloved pet get sick or die after taking them.
+It’s a sad fact that many families have experienced the worst possible outcomes of counterfeit pet medications by seeing their beloved animal get sick or die after taking them.

 One veterinarian in the United States recounted in her blog the story of a patient of hers who bought what turned out to be counterfeit insulin for her dog.
 The patient opted for a cheaper version of the drug than the one the vet sold directly from her office.
 The product didn’t work as it was supposed to, and the dog’s diabetes wasn’t effectively controlled.
-It took a trip to the pet emergency room and a thousand dollars to save the dog’s life.
+It took a trip to the veterinary clinic emergency room and a thousand dollars to save its life.

 Another instance happened in the state of Virginia.
 A ten-month-old rescue puppy died after receiving counterfeit shots of Frontline, a flea and tick preventative.
-Within hours of the owners giving the shots to the dog (which they administered themselves), the dog was showing symptoms of poisoning and it was already too late to stop the damage.
-When the owners showed the pet medication package to their vet, he instantly recognized it as counterfeit.
-Sadly, this was not an isolated incident for the vet—he saw several instances of counterfeit pet medications around the same time.
+Within hours of the owners giving the shots to the dog (which they administered themselves), it was showing symptoms of poisoning and it was already too late to stop the damage.
+When the owners showed the pet medication package to their veterinarian, he instantly recognized it as counterfeit.
+Sadly, this was not an isolated incident for the vet—he saw several instances of counterfeit pet drugs around the same time.

 Key Takeaways About Pet Medicines

-Increasingly, it’s going to be essential for retailers to be able to prove the pet medications they sell are genuine.
+Increasingly, it’s going to be essential for retailers to be able to prove the pet products they sell are genuine.

 Contact us to find out how we can help you verify and authenticate your pet medications.